There is no Enriques surface over the integers: The local system of numerical classes

 \section{The local system of numerical classes}

 \mylabel{Local system}

 Throughout, $k$ denotes a ground field of characteristic $p\geq 0$.
-Let $X$ be a proper scheme, $\Pic_{X/k}$ the Picard scheme, and $\Pic^\tau_{X/k}$ be the open subgroup scheme parameterizing numerically trivial invertible sheaves (see \cite{SGA 6}, Expos\'e VI, Corollary 1.5 and Expos\'e VIII, Theorem 4.7).
+Let $X$ be a proper scheme, $\Pic_{X/k}$ the Picard scheme, and $\Pic^\tau_{X/k}$ be the open subgroup scheme parameterizing numerically trivial invertible sheaves (see for example \cite{SGA 6}, Expos\'e XII, Corollary 1.5 and Expos\'e XIII, Theorem 4.7, compare also \cite{Laurent; Schroeer 2021}, Section 2).
 The latter is \emph{algebraic}, which means that the structure morphism is of finite type and separated, and the resulting quotient

 is an \'etale group scheme.
 As such, it corresponds to the Galois representation on the stalk